 Because of all the training I attended and all the sharing I heard from seasoned advisors when I was a rookie, my mindset slowly changed.
 I began to appreciate being a financial advisor.
 So from being a "secret agent," I became an "all-out" financial advisor.

-I was hesitant to tell people about my Sun Life Financial Advisor job because of the perception that people have about insurance at that time.
-But I realized that being a teacher, I have an edge in educating more people to have a shift in their beliefs about insurance and investments.
-I used my talents and skills to help more families secure a better and brighter future.
+I was hesitant to tell people about my Sun Life Financial Advisor job because of the perception that people had about insurance at that time.
+But I realized that being a teacher, I have an edge—to educate more people to shift their beliefs about insurance and investments.
+I can use my talents and skills to help more families secure a better and brighter future.